rafapauwels/transaction-auth/README.md

 ---
 ## **Dependencies**

-On production this project dependencies are mainly `data.json` for json parsing, `http-kit` for serving the endpoints and `compojure` for routing inside the application.
+This project dependencies are mainly `data.json` for json parsing, `http-kit` for serving the endpoints and `compojure` for routing inside the application.

 In development it is necessary both `midje` and `selvage` for unit and integration testing.

 ---
 ## **Running the server**

-You can either start this service locally or via docker, being docker the preferred way.
+You can start this service locally or via docker, being docker the preferred way.

 ### **Docker**